 - Line 12 regular muffin tins with paper liners or butter/spray the pans.
 The yield can vary depending on the size of the berries.

-- In a large bowl mix the dry ingredients: sifted flour, baking powder, and salt.
+- In a large bowl, mix the sifted dry ingredients: 2 cups all-purpose flour, 2 teaspoons baking powder and ½ teaspoon salt.

-- Add the sugar and mix to combine.
+- Add the 1 cup white sugar and stir to combine.

-- In a medium bowl whisk eggs, milk, oil, vanilla, and lukewarm melted butter.
-Do not beat but mix well until no streaks of egg whites remain.
+- In a medium bowl whisk 2 eggs, ¾ cup milk, ¼ cup oil, ½ teaspoon vanilla, and lukewarm 4 tablespoons melted butter.
+Do not beat, but mix well until no streaks of egg whites remain.

 - Add the mixed wet ingredients at once to the bowl with the dry ingredients.